Meropenem/vaborbactam

 Meropenem/vaborbactam, sold under the brand name Vabomere among others, is a combination medication used to treat complicated urinary tract infections, complicated abdominal infections, and hospital-acquired pneumonia.
-It contains meropenem, a β-lactam antibiotic, and vaborbactam, a β-lactamase inhibitor.
+It contains meropenem, a beta-lactam antibiotic; and vaborbactam, a beta-lactamase inhibitor.
 It is given by injection into a vein.

 Common side effects include headache, inflammation at the site of injection, nausea, diarrhea, liver inflammation, and low blood potassium.
-Severe side effects may include anaphylaxis, seizures, and Clostridium difficile-associated diarrhea.
+Severe side effects may include anaphylaxis, seizures, and Clostridioides difficile-associated diarrhea.
 It is unclear if use during pregnancy is safe.
-Meropenem works by blocking the construction of the bacterial cell wall while vaborbactam blocks the breakdown of meropenem by some β-lactamases.
+Meropenem works by blocking the construction of the bacterial cell wall while vaborbactam blocks the breakdown of meropenem by some beta-lactamases.

-The combination was approved for medical use in the United States in 2017 and Europe in 2018.
+The combination was approved for medical use in the United States in 2017, in the European Union in 2018, and in Canada in December 2024.
 It is on the World Health Organization's List of Essential Medicines.

 Medical uses

 It is used to treat complicated urinary tract infections, complicated abdominal infections, and hospital-acquired pneumonia.